 Right clicking the mouse activates the simulator control mode (cross hair cursor).
-This allows control of aileron/elevator via the mouse in absence of a joystick/yoke (enable --enable-auto-coordination in this case).
+This allows control of aileron/elevator via the mouse in absence of a joy-stick/yoke (enable --enable-auto-coordination in this case).
 If you have a joystick you certainly will not make use of this mode

 Right clicking the mouse another time activates the view control mode (arrow cursor).
-This allows changing direction of view, i.epan and tilt the view, via the mouse.
+This allows changing direction of view, i.e. pan and tilt the view, via the mouse.
+Clicking the left mouse button resets the view.
+Dragging using the middle mouse button moves the viewpoint itself.